tweag/sparkle/README.md

 # stack --docker --docker-image sparkle exec sparkle package sparkle-example-hello
 ```

+## How it works

+sparkle is a tool for creating self-contained Spark applications in
+Haskell.
+Spark applications are typically distributed as JAR files, so
+that's what sparkle creates.
+We embed Haskell native object code as
+compiled by GHC in these JAR files, along with any shared library
+required by this object code to run.
+Spark dynamically loads this
+object code into its address space at runtime and interacts with it
+via the Java Native Interface (JNI).

 ## Troubleshooting

 ### `jvm` library or header files not found